prgmatic/layerdisplay/README.md

 ## Feedback
 This is my first python project.
 I don't know enough about python to follow my usual design patterns.
 Feedback is greatly apperciated :)

-## TODO
-- Send layer data when client connects to host.